-- 1a.
-Use shallower depth regulator settings, working gradually deeper with each pass. - 1b.
-Use slower engine speeds. - Clear the tilling area of all large stones, roots or other debris. - 1d.
-Avoid using downward pressure on the handlebars.
-If need be, use slight upward pressure to keep the tines from digging too deeply. - 1e.
+If need be, use slight upward pressure to keep the tines from digging too deeply. - 15e.
 In an emergency, stop the tines and wheels by releasing whichever lever is engaged.
-Do not attempt to restrain the tiller. - Do not overload the tiller's capacity by attempting to till too deeply at too fast a rate. - Do not operate the tiller on a slope that is too steep for safety (greater than 15 degrees).
+Do not attempt to restrain the tiller. - 16.
+Do not overload the tiller's capacity by attempting to till too deeply at too fast a rate. - Never operate the tiller at high transport speeds on hard or slippery surfaces.
+Look behind and use care when backing up. - 18.
+Do not operate the tiller on a slope that is too steep for safety (greater than 15 degrees).
 When on slopes, slow down and make sure you have good footing.
-Never permit the tiller to freewheel down slopes. - 3.
-Never allow bystanders near the unit. - 4.
-Never operate the tiller without good visibility or light. - 5.
-Never operate the tiller if you are tired; or under the influence of alcohol, drugs or medication. - 6.
+Never permit the tiller to freewheel down slopes. - 19.
+Never allow bystanders near the unit. - 20.
+Never operate the tiller without good visibility or light. - 21.
+Never operate the tiller if you are tired; or under the influence of alcohol, drugs or medication. - 22.
 Operators shall not tamper with the engine-governor settings on the machine; the governor controls the maximum safe operating speed to protect the engine and all moving parts from damage caused by overspeed.
-Authorized service shall be sought if a problem exists. - 7.
+Authorized service shall be sought if a problem exists. - 23.
 Do not touch engine parts which may be hot from operation.
-Let parts cool down sufficiently. - 8.
-Please remember: You can always stop the tines by releasing control lever. - 9.
-Start the engine carefully according to instructions and with feet well away from the tines. - 10.
+Let parts cool down sufficiently. - 24.
+Please remember: You can always stop the tines and wheels by releasing control levers (whichever control is engaged). - 25.
+Never pull the tiller towards you.

+- 26. Start the engine carefully according to instructions and with feet well away from the tines. - 27.
 Never pick up or carry a machine while the engine is running.